-11 The amount of retained profit share held via the DPS plan including earnings on notional investments from retained profit share in prior financial years.
+The amount of retained profit share held via the DPS plan including earnings on notional investments from retained profit share in prior financial years.
 This includes reversal of amounts previously accrued for retained DPS forfeited by Mr. O'Kane upon his resignation.
-12 The current year amortisation for equity awards calculated as described in Note 41(xxiii) Performance based remuneration.
-This includes reversal of amounts previously accrued for amounts previously accrued for the term of term of remuneration expense where performance hurdles have not been met, have been partially met or are not expected to be met.
-This includes reversal of amounts previously accrued for PSU awards forfeited by Mr. O'Kane upon his resignation.
+The current year amortisation for equity awards calculated as described in Note 41(xxiii) Performance based remuneration.
+This includes reversal of amounts previously accrued for

-RSU awards (net of dividends paid during the vesting period) forfeited by Mr. O'Kane upon his resignation.
-13 The current year amortisation for PSUs calculated as described in Note 41(xxiii) Performance based remuneration.
+The current year amortisation for equity awards calculated as described in Note 41(xxiii) Performance based remuneration.
+This includes reversal of amounts previously accrued for RSU awards (net of dividends paid during the vesting period) forfeited by Mr. O'Kane upon his resignation.
+The current year amortisation for PSUs calculated as described in Note 41(xxiii) Performance based remuneration.
 The current year expense is reduced for previously recognised